pete-rai/p5js-bubbles/README.md

 ## Overview

-A bubbles visualisation for p5.js.
-A fun way to represent quantative data as set of bubbles that grow, move and collide on the screen.
+A bubbles visualisation for p5js.
+A fun way to represent quantitative data as set of bubbles that grow, move and collide on the screen.

 ### Demos and Example Usage

-Here are a couple of examples that you can use to understand how the visualisation looks in use:
+Here are a couple of examples that you can use to understand how the visualisation looks:

 * Click [here](https://pete-rai.github.io/p5js-bubbles/sample-bubbles.html?movies) to see an example based on _Top Grossing Movies_ (inflation adjusted)
 * Click [here](https://pete-rai.github.io/p5js-bubbles/sample-bubbles.html?populations) to see an example based on _Country by Population_ (2016 figures)